 user table.
 It is not an

-administrative privilege as such, but your ability to read or
+administrative privilege as such, but a user's ability to read or

 statement or executing a mysqladmin

 command.
 Changes to the grant tables take effect as indicated in

 Section 6.2.6, “When Privilege Changes Take Effect”.

 When you modify an account, it is a good idea to verify that your

 changes have the intended effect.
 To check the privileges for a

 given account, use the